-Matwick is the current Chairman of the Board of Directors for the Arlington Convention and Visitors Bureau, and serves on the Board of the Arlington Entertainment Area Management District.
+Matwick is the current Chairman of the Board of Directors for the Arlington Convention and Visitors Bureau, and serves on the Boards of the Greater Arlington Chamber of Commerce and the Arlington Entertainment Area Management District.

 Matwick was recognized by Major League Baseball with the Robert O. Fishel Award for Public Relations Excellence in 2001, was inducted into the Texas Baseball Hall of Fame in 2005, and in 2012 was named MLB Professional of the Year by the National Center for Spectator Sports Safety and Security.

 Prior to beginning his baseball career, Rob served as Sports Information Director at Wichita State University and worked in the sports information department at the University of South Carolina.
 He was also a sportswriter for the Aiken (SC) Standard.

 A native of McKeesport, PA, he earned a bachelor of arts degree in English from the University of South Carolina at Aiken.
 He earned his master of mass communication degree from the University of South Carolina in Columbia.
 Rob and his wife Kelly have a daughter, Mackenzie, and reside in Southlake.